ubuntu-mate/ubuntu-mate.org/pages/faq.md

 ## Will Ubuntu MATE run on my computer?

-If you have a computer from Entroware, System 76, ZaReason or Think Penguin then Ubuntu MATE will absolutely run on your computer.
-Computers from major vendors such as Acer, ASUS, Dell, HP and Lenovo will most likely run Ubuntu MATE just fine too.
+If you have a computer from [Entroware](https://entroware.com), System76, ZaReason, Think Penguin or some models from Dell such as the XPS 13 Developer Edition, then Ubuntu MATE will absolutely run on your computer.

+Computers from major PC vendors such as Acer, ASUS, HP and Lenovo will most likely run Ubuntu MATE just fine too.

 Ubuntu MATE is designed to run on almost any computer hardware.
-Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on almost any vintage of machine.
+Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on computers manufactured in the last decade.
 In fact, an older computer designed during the Windows XP era, can easily be outfitted with the new, modern and fully-supported Ubuntu MATE and it will likely run better than it did with the previously installed operating system.

 ## Can I use iTunes on Ubuntu MATE?

 No. This is one of those programs that is specifically designed by Apple *NOT* to run on Linux.
-Although Mac OS X has its roots in the same UNIX philosphy as Linux, OS X is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
-There are, however plenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
+Although macOS has its roots in the same UNIX philosphy as Linux, macOS is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
+However Spotify is available for Ubuntu MATE and yhere are hplenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
 Rythmbox is provided with Ubuntu MATE and can play any of the music or podcasts in your iTunes library.

 ## Is Ubuntu MATE secure and safe to use?

 Ubuntu MATE is designed with security in mind.
 Unlike operating systems that update only once a month, Ubuntu MATE receives updates continuously.
 The updates include security patches for Ubuntu MATE and all of its components.
 Security updates for all of its installed applications are also provided on the same schedule.
 This ensures that you have the latest protection for *all* of your computer's software, as soon as it's available!

 ## Is Ubuntu MATE more secure than other operating systems?